josefs/meta-paper/paper.md

 undecidable problem.
 Again, formulating a limited, domain specific language pays off by making the problem of optimization feasible.

+GHC also has another mechanism for enabling the library writer to implement new optimiations: rewrite rules [@jones2001playing].
+Although a very tool for writing high performance Haskell it has limited expressivity.
+It is not clear that it is even possible to use rewrite rules to implement common subexpression eleminitation and code motion featured in meta-repa.
+In our design, the full expressivity of Haskell is at hand when writing new optimizations.

+A big influence for this work, naturally, is the repa library [@keller2010regular].
+It has proven to be a very nice library to work with and reimplement, during the course of implementing meta-repa.
+Repa has in many way been ideal to use as a vehicle to compare our embedded langauge approach to regular Haskell programming.

 Henning Thielemann has developed a family of libraries for audio processing, called "synthesizer" [@synthesizer].
 One particular member in this family is "synthesizer-llvm" [@synthesizer-llvm] which employs